bemigini/hubness-reduction-improves-sbert-semantic-spaces/README.md

 ## Datasets

 Due to the size, the Yahoo Answers dataset is not included in this repo.
 It can be downloaded from https://www.kaggle.com/datasets/yacharki/yahoo-answers-10-categories-for-nlp-csv.
+See more details on datasets in the readme and source files found in their folders.

 ## Usage